 Section (B): Profit for the Period

-The figures from the previous year are only comparable to a limited extent due to acquisitions made in the previous year and, in particular, in the fiscal year under review.
+The figures from the previous year are only comparable to a limited extent due to the acquisition of Deutsche Wohnen made in the previous year.

 In Vonovia’s financial statements, the corresponding income for all the services for ancillary costs performed by the end of the year is also recognized in the year in which the service is performed.
 This amount is recognized on a non-netted basis using the principal method, in particular due to Vonovia’s business model, which provides for a large proportion of services relevant to ancillary costs being performed by Vonovia itself as Vonovia is considered by the tenant to be the primary party responsible for providing the service.
 For all services that it does not perform itself, Vonovia also bears an inventory risk due to the settlement method (based on rentable area), as is standard practice in the real estate sector.